garrygu/learning/api/draft/misc.md

 Don’t confuse application state (the state of the user’s application of computing to a given task) with resource state (the state of the world as exposed by a given service).
 They are not the same thing.

+# support conditional PUT requests

+# Location must be used to specify the URI of a newly created resource

+Using header versioning should:

+include versions in request and response headers to increase visibility
+include Content-Type in the Vary header to enable proxy caches to differ between versions

 更多阅读:
  https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-implementation